samuelstjean/nlsam/README.md

 Medical Image Analysis, 2016.
 [DOI] [URL]

 ## License
-As the main solver I use (spams) and the stabilization script uses the GNU GSL library, the nlsam main codebase is also licensed under the GPL v3, see the file LICENSE for more information.
+As the main solver I use (spams) is GPL licensed and the stabilization script uses the GNU GSL library, the nlsam main codebase is also licensed under the GPL v3, see the file LICENSE for more information.

 If you would like to reuse parts of this work under another project/license, feel free to drop me an email and I will gladly re-license the files you need as MIT/BSD/whatever else.